How To Go Gluten-Free And Dairy-Free

 5. Explore Vegan Cheese Fermentation

-Fermenting plant-based ingredients like cashews, nutritional yeast, or tofu creates rich, dairy-free cheeses.
-The fermentation process gives these cheeses a unique flavour profile, often tangy or savoury, making them great substitutes for traditional cheeses.
+Fermenting plant-based ingredients such as cashews, nutritional yeast, or tofu produces rich, dairy-free cheeses.
+The fermentation process gives these cheeses a unique flavour profile, often tangy or savoury, making them a strong substitute for traditional cheeses.
 It’s a fun and rewarding culinary experiment for those craving authentic cheese tastes.

 6. Get Creative With Baking